operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 make manifests
 ```

-This makefile target will invoke controller-gen to generate the CRD manifests at `config/crd/bases/cache.example.com_memcacheds.yaml`.
+This makefile target will invoke [controller-gen][controller_tools] to generate the CRD manifests at `config/crd/bases/cache.example.com_memcacheds.yaml`.

-#### OpenAPI validation

-OpenAPIv3 schemas are added to CRD manifests in the `spec.validation` block when the manifests are generated.
-This validation block allows Kubernetes to validate the properties in a Memcached Custom Resource when it is created or updated.

-Markers (annotations) are available to configure validations for your API.
-These markers will always have a `+kubebuilder:validation` prefix.

-Usage of markers in API code is discussed in the kubebuilder [CRD generation][generating-crd] and [marker][markers] documentation.
-A full list of OpenAPIv3 validation markers can be found [here][crd-markers].

-To learn more about OpenAPI v3.0 validation schemas in CRDs, refer to the [Kubernetes Documentation][doc-validation-schema].
+**Note** If you would like to define validations for the CRD's fields see the [OpenAPI valiation][openapi-validation] doc.

-### Implement the Controller
+## Implement the Controller

 For this example replace the generated controller file `controllers/memcached_controller.go` with the example [`memcached_controller.go`][memcached_controller] implementation.

-The example controller executes the following reconciliation logic for each Memcached CR:
-- Create a memcached Deployment if it doesn't exist
-- Ensure that the Deployment size is the same as specified by the Memcached CR spec
-- Update the Memcached CR status using the status writer with the names of the memcached pods

-The next two subsections explain how the controller watches resources and how the reconcile loop is triggered.
-Skip to the ["run the Operator"](#run-the-operator) section to see how to build and run the operator.
+**Note**: The next two subsections explain how the controller watches resources and how the reconcile loop is triggered.
+Skip to the [Build](#build-and-run-the-operator) section to see how to build and run the operator.

-#### Resources watched by the Controller
+### Resources watched by the Controller

 The `SetupWithManager()` function in `controllers/memcached_controller.go` specifies how the controller is built to watch a CR and other resources that are owned and managed by that controller.